foundeo/cfdocs/guides/en/security-session-management.md

         return arguments.sessionObj;
     }

-This code first clears any existing session object from the cache, then updates the session object's (bean's) last action datetime, saves the user session back to the cache and returns the updated session object.
+This code first clears any existing session object from the cache, then updates the session object's (bean's) last action datetime, saves the user's session object (bean) back to the cache and returns the updated session object.

 We split this into two parts because session rotation can be tricky in some applications.
 For example, using the browsers 'back' function can (and will) cause the cookie being sent from the browser to be the formerly assigned cookie value which is no longer valid.
 For this reason and for some applications we simply comment out, or leave out compeltely, the session rotation.
-It is also possible, and valid, to maintain the previous session cookie's value and check for it's existence to avoid the 'back' issue, but less secure than forcing the user to login again.
-This methodology is not recommended and is beyond the scope of this guide.

 Finally, we re-set the users cookie value with the new (rotated) and encrypted session id, as follows: